New Patients

 All patients registered at Alton Surgery have been allocated a named accountable GP.

-If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
-After 14 days you will need to register as a temporary or permanent patient.
+If you require immediate medical treatment from a GP practice while you are away from home, or if you are not registered with a doctor but need to see one, you can receive emergency treatment from the local GP practice for 14 days.
+After 14 days, you must register as a temporary or permanent patient.

-You can be registered as a temporary patient for up to three months.
-This will allow you to be on the local practice list and still remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with that practice.
+You can register as a temporary patient for up to three months.
+You will be on the local practice list whilst remaining a patient of your permanent GP.
+After three months, you must re-register as a temporary patient or permanently register with that practice.

-To register as a temporary patient simply contact the local practice you wish to use.
-Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
+Practices do not have to accept you as a temporary patient, but they are obliged to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 Non-English Speakers